 Beefing up network security to comply with the Payment Card Industry Data Security Standard (PCI DSS) means more than adding firewalls.
-One Midwestern nonprofit plans to use network segmentation
+One Midwestern nonprofit plans to use network segmentation to tackle the job.

 "I've always been a big proponent of 'KISS: Keep it simple, stupid' … [because] if it's simpler, it's easier to troubleshoot and it's easier to maintain," said Bob Branski, systems administrator at Goodwill Industries of Southeastern Wisconsin (SEW) and Metropolitan Chicago. "[But] PCI doesn't mean you can always keep it simple.
 You have to add more complexity to the environment, and as you add more complexity, you have to add more change control."

 Created in 2004 by four major credit-card companies -- Visa, MasterCard, Discover and American Express -- the PCI DSS lays out a dozen standardized policies and procedures for organizations to safeguard credit, debit and cash card transactions that traverse or are recorded on their networks.

 The board of directors for Goodwill SEW, the largest Goodwill worldwide in terms of revenue and employees, handed down the order last year that the network connecting its 56 retail and corporate locations would need to be PCI-compliant, Branski said.

 "We've always had certain levels of security in place," he said.
 "Before PCI came along, it was up to each individual company to determine what [it] felt was a secure method of storing or protecting data."